postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 > Wildcards in response bodies aren't part of the matching algorithm.

-### 6. Check for header and body matching

-You can [turn on header and body matching](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/#matching-request-body-and-headers) in the mock server configuration.
-When these settings are turned on:

-* The algorithm first filters out all examples that don't match the specified request headers.
-Header matching is case insensitive.
-* The algorithm then filters out all examples that don't match the request body.

-> You can also enable header and body matching by passing the custom header `x-mock-match-request-body` or `x-mock-match-request-headers` with the request.
-These custom headers have higher precedence than header or body matching values specified in the mock server configuration.

-### 7. Highest threshold value

-Sort the remaining filtered responses by ID in descending order and return the response with the highest threshold value.

-> If more than one example has the same threshold value, Postman returns the example that comes first in the sorted list.

 ## Troubleshooting mock server responses

 If the mock server isn't returning the example you expect for a request, try the following:

-* **Add different path variables to your examples.** Two examples with the same path variables will be assigned the same threshold value.
+* **Add different path variables to your examples.** Two examples with the same path variables will be assigned the same matching score.
 In this case, Postman will return one of the examples.
-To make sure more than one example isn't assigned the same threshold value, use different path variables for each of your examples.
+To make sure more than one example isn't assigned the same matching score, use different path variables for each of your examples.
 * **Use optional headers to return a specific example.** You can make sure the mock server returns a specific example by using the `x-mock-response-name` or `x-mock-response-id` header in your request.
 Postman will return the example with the matching name or UID.
 * **Filter out examples by response code.** You can use the `x-mock-response-code` header in your request to specify the response code you want.
 Any examples that don't have the matching response code are removed from the matching process.